ThomasGutek/JBOD/README.md

-# JBOD (Just a Bunch of Disks
+# JBOD (Just a Bunch of Disks)
-Recreation of the mdadm function in Linux with cache implementation in C
+Recreation of a mdadm (Multiple Disk and Device Administration) Linear Device in Linux with cache implementation in C

-See JBOD
+See JBOD_manual.pdf for specifications